Are all solar panels made in China?

 Becoming a leader

-Why is China’s dominance an issue?
+Why is China’s solar panel dominance an issue?

 Quality of the product